-Since , (2007-present) Suki Skidmore has been working with Rachel to maintain an ongoing research programme, resulting in an ongoing series of publications with related museum exhibitions.
+Since, (2007-present) Suki Skidmore has been working with Rachel to maintain an ongoing research program, resulting in an ongoing series of publications with related museum exhibitions.
 She also continues to refine museum practices, focusing on education and community development.

-By maintaining an active acquisition program, the AMHP collection continues to grow with frequent additions of hand printed textiles along with relevant objects and photographs.
-The extensive Anokhi Archives also provides a rich repository of clothing and home furnishings dating from the early 1960s to present.
+By maintaining an active acquisition program, the AMHP collection continues to grow with frequent additions of hand-printed textiles along with relevant objects and photographs.
+The extensive Anokhi Archives also provides a rich repository of clothing and home furnishings dating from the early 1960s to the present.

 In a continuing effort to interpret hand block printing, AMHP offers a variety of programming for a diverse audience.
 Tours suit participants of all ages and skill levels ranging from local school groups to visiting tourists.
 AMHP also regularly features special events designed for our neighbors in Amber.